University of Illinois Urbana-Champaign Campus Building Waste Characterization & Opportunity Assessment 2023

 105 containers have been deployed over 30 buildings, beginning primarily in first-floor hallways.
 Additional containers are being obtained and deployed to locations keeping factors such as building occupancy and status of currently existing collection infrastructure in mind.
 F&S sees the deployment of the new containers as a key factor in raising awareness of recycling opportunities and processes on campus, as well as combating persistent misconceptions about campus recycling practices.

-The new collection containers and implementation of other recommendations made by ISTC’s TAP not only foster achievement of campus iCAP goals but also relate to the recently released F&S Strategic Plan 2019-2023, which includes key performance indicators for diverting waste from landfill in its “Lead in Energy Management and Sustainability” section.
+The new collection containers and implementation of other recommendations made by ISTC’s TAP not only foster the achievement of campus iCAP goals but also relate to the recently released F&S Strategic Plan 2019-2023, which includes key performance indicators for diverting waste from landfills in its “Lead in Energy Management and Sustainability” section.

 Other projects with this client: